-And at MLY we say “Oooohhh yeah!” to love in all it’s forms!
+And at MLY we say “ooooo yeah!” to LOVE in all it’s forms!

-To celebrate we interviewed the Founder of MLY, Ariel White, who’s identified as LGBTQ since she was young, to find out what PRIDE means to her.
+To celebrate, we interviewed our founder, Ariel Saint White, who’s identified as LGBTQ since she was young.

 What’s your favorite part of PRIDE?